secure-systems-lab/dsse/background.md

 There is no other simple, foolproof signature scheme that we are aware of.

-*   Raw signatures are too fragle.
+*   Raw signatures are too fragile.
 Every public key must be used for exactly one purpose over exactly one message type, lest the system be vulnerable to [confusion attacks](#motivation).
 In many cases, this results in a difficult key management problem.